Skip to content

 Recycle your real tree at one of our Recycling centres (tips) or you can request to have your real tree collected for free.
 See Christmas tree collections for more information.

-Local charities such as St Cuthbert's Hospice and Butterwick Hospice Care are also offering a collection in parts of the County for a donation to their charity.
+Local charities such as St Cuthbert's Hospice and Butterwick Hospice Care are also offering a collection in parts of the county for a donation to their charity.

 Festive food

-After the party's over - recycling
+After the party's over

 Make the most of your fortnightly recycling collection to recycle your wrapping paper, cards, drinks bottles, cans and cardboard packaging.
+If you have extra recycling, place it in a clear plastic bag (not a carrier bag or bin bag) next to your recycling bin and we will take it away.

 Wrapping paper